 -

-Mix the pigment and extender pigment together in a bowl using a palette knife or spatula.
-Mix until the two powders are blended.
+Mix the pigment and extender pigment together in a bowl using a palette knife or spatula until well blended.

 -

 Place the pigment mixture on the grinding plate in a pile.
-Slowly add the gouache binding agent to the pile, a few drops at a time, and mix with the palette knife or spatula until the desired consistency is achieved.
-Gouache paint should be thicker than traditional watercolor paint but still pourable.
+Slowly add the gouache binding agent, a few drops at a time, mixing until you reach the desired consistency.
+Gouache paint should be thicker than traditional watercolor but still pourable.

 -